totalnoMartina/aromatic-experience/README.md

 - Also, one of CI students, in my opinon an expert in Front End, [Julia Konovalova](https://github.com/IuliiaKonovalova) and became a good friend for some time, help me think outside of (flex)box and grid, made me learn so much while she advised me on front end outlook, as originally I was a 'linear-gradient-fan' and she helped me organize footer better.
 Very grateful for CI and all connection made here, and still making.

 - Also, while making this project, I had many doubts, mostly in myself, and that made me make a few more applications which were all my ideas in how to use Django in Full Stack Development.
-Some of them are: Apartment booking website - for my parents house in Croatia (over 3 versions of this project on Github can be seen
+My first idea was a 'Django Chatbot' that would be a source of communication for people when they want to chat, to be reponded by AI Chatbot.
+Other ideas were: Apartment booking website - for my parents house in Croatia (over 4 versions of this project on Github can be seen
 * [version1](https://github.com/totalnoMartina/apartments-django)
 * [version2](https://github.com/totalnoMartina/jasna-apartments)
 * [version3](https://github.com/totalnoMartina/happy-holiday)
 * [version4](https://github.com/totalnoMartina/booking-klanfari)
 * [version5](https://github.com/totalnoMartina/holiday-home) -> very similar to the heroku one
 ),
-some of them deleted due to small space on 'Heroku', [link for Apartments](https://holiday-martina.herokuapp.com/)), Wholesale Bakery Website (only on Github, [Bakery Website](https://github.com/totalnoMartina/golden-mine-bakery)), Blog about plats&plant swapping (one of the deleted, based on CI walkthrough 'I think Therefore I Blog'), Aromatic Blog as the final website that I am submitting.
+some of them deleted due to limited space on 'Heroku', [link for Apartments](https://holiday-martina.herokuapp.com/)), Wholesale Bakery Website (only on Github, [Bakery Website](https://github.com/totalnoMartina/golden-mine-bakery)), Blog about plants&plant swapping (one of the deleted, based on CI walkthrough 'I think Therefore I Blog').

-- As my original idea was 'Apartments Booking' I found modules for 'booking' in django docs, but only compatible with Django 4.0, and I found reservation module 'reservartions' which is compatible with older versions of Django, so I kept hopeful, thinking I can make up the function for booking myself, Thanks to the tutorials on [YouTube](www.youtube.com) I learned about the compatibility between apps and modules matters a lot.
+- As my original idea was 'Apartments Booking' I found modules for 'booking' in django docs, but only compatible with Django 4.0, and I found reservation module 'reservations' which is compatible with older versions of Django, so I kept hopeful, thinking I can make up the function for booking myself, Thanks to the tutorials on [YouTube](www.youtube.com) I learned about the compatibility between apps and modules a lot.

 - Links for some of the YouTube tutorials I used to better understand Django:
 [Booking HMS](https://www.youtube.com/watch?v=-9dhCQ7FdD0&) - watched over 10 times, list=PL_6Ho1hjJirn8WbY4xfVUAlcn51E4cSbY&index=2),